 Czech children, raised on stories of Mikulas, are overawed by this spectacle, for they know what to expect.
 St. Nicholas will be asking each one of them if they have been a good child during the past year.

-Most children of course say yes, and will be asked to sing a song or recite a short poem, after which they are rewarded with sweets and other treats.
+Most children, of course, say yes, and will be asked to sing a song or recite a short poem, after which they are rewarded with sweets and other treats.
 But if St. Nicholas suspects they have been naughty, well!
-Naughty children don’t get sweets, they get a sack of black coal or hard potatoes.
+Naughty children don’t get sweets, and they get a sack of black coal or hard potatoes.
 If they have been really naughty, they will be placed in the Devil’s sack and sent to hell!

 With this thought in mind, small children are understandably terrified of the Devil.
 So when St. Nicholas and his entourage approach them, they sing their song or recite their poem with great gusto.
 Needless to say, Mikulas acts as a strong incentive to be good throughout the year!

 At the time of Mikulas, the Prague Christmas markets are in full swing in the Old Town Square, and tourists can browse the market stalls, enjoying the hot food and drink on offer at the wooden huts.